davidlarsson33/r/README.md

-This is an E-Commerce project built with many different fontend & backedn technologies, as well various API:s.
+# PetShop E-Commerce Website

+Welcome to PetShop – an E-Commerce platform designed with a robust tech stack and comprehensive features, blending various frontend and backend technologies alongside multiple APIs.

-Check out the website here: ///
+**Explore the website here:** [Live Demo](https://www.google.se/?hl=sv)

-PetShop is an onlie store where the user can perform different activities.
-A user can create an account by providing user defined creadentials or by using a provider like google or github.
-An account is required in order to "purchace" products on the website.
-Nota beiene: no real payments are involved in this project.
+PetShop offers an online store experience where users can register using custom credentials or a provider like Google or GitHub.
+An account is required to "purchase" items, though note that no real transactions or payments are processed in this project.
+Logged-in users can view their order history, update profile information, and even delete their accounts.

-Python has been used for webscraping/webcrawling in order to obtain pictures and descriptions of various products.
-A python libriryary called scrapy has been used for this purpose.

-Some of the technologies involved in this project are:

-# Image Table

-This table shows various technologies with their corresponding logos.
+### Key Features
+- **Product Search & Filtering**: Quickly find products with search functionality, and refine results by brand, rating, and price range.
+- **Product Details & Zoom**: View product details, zoom in on images, and gain additional information about each item.
+- **User Authentication with NextAuth**: This project features secure user authentication, enabling seamless account creation and login via custom credentials or third-party providers like Google and GitHub

+### Tech Stack
+The following tools and technologies power this project:

 <div align="center">
 <table>